-The College governors approved a financial plan and cash-flow in July 2023 which sets out objectives for the period to July 2026.
+The College governors approved a financial plan and cash-flow in July 2024 which sets out objectives for the period to July 2027.
 The College aims to maintain its health rating of outstanding and achieve surpluses in each year.
 The plan includes estimates of the impact of rising costs on college finances with reductions in 'at risk' income and increases in costs to ensure the estate remains in good or better condition.
-All agreed capital expenditure remains in the plan and cash-flow, including the capital projects for which the College has bid for grant funding.
-Flexibility has been built into the plan so that the College is able to respond to rapid and demanding changes, such as decreasing numbers of students, as the country recovers.
+All agreed capital expenditure remains in the plan and cash-flow, including the capital projects for which the College has been given grant funding.
+Flexibility has been built into the plan so that the College is able to respond to rapid and demanding changes, such as decreasing numbers of students or rising capital costs.

-The College has planned income of £25,138,000 for 2023/24 from mainstream activity.
-This represents a slight reduction in student numbers over 2022/23; however, with improved capacity and facilities on the two main sites, the College is aiming to make further increases over the next three years.
+The College has planned income of £28,671,000 for 2024/25 from mainstream activity.
+This represents growth in 16-18 student numbers over 2023/24 and, because funding is lagged, will increase student numbers in 2025/26.
+With improvements to facilities and classroom capacity, there is no reason to suggest that this increase will not be sustained over the next three years.